urnathan/moke/README.md

 CMake's PoV it _is_ C and I rely on compiler options to tell it to compile as unexceptional C++17.

-There is a potential race condition between a key's press event from the keyboard and its release event from Moke.
-These have the same timestamp, and so are unordered from the PoV of the key handling core.
-AFAICT the release is treated second, which is what is needed.
-I suspect the keyboard's press events arrive before Moke's release events, because the latter are generated from the former anyway.
-I was fearful Moke would have to grab the keyboard and proxy all its events in order to delete unwanted press events, or append a release before the sync event.
+Moke was slightly more complicated than I'd originally hoped.
+We have to proxy all the keys from the keyboard, so that we can filter out key press events and insert key release events for the modifier keys that are used to activate mouse buttons.
+The input core maintains per-device state for pressed keys, and uses that to remove (say) release events on a not-pressed key.
+So we can't just inject releases on a new input device.
+That's also why we grab the keyboard &mdash; we don't want its key events making it to other downstream consumers.

 ---